Insight Signals

 Carry the strongest signal-backed moments into reporting and stakeholder review.

-Bring emotion, attention, and interaction cues into the same workflow where the team already reviews, synthesizes, and shares evidence.
+Bring AI-assisted reaction, prosody, eye tracking, interaction cues, and combined insights into the same workflow where the team already reviews and shares evidence.